Dongfang777/EE629/README.md

+# IoT weekly report 6

+[2020-10-05] There was something wrong with the Raspberry Pi: One red LED turned on.
+Then I checked it and seek the solutions on the Internet, finally found out that the supply voltage is abnormal.
+I replaced the charger and it soon become normal.

+[2020-10-07] Continued reading the third chapter of reference book.
+Have got to 3.7.3 'Semantic Sensor Networks and Semantic Annotation of data.'

+[2020-10-08] Watched lessons from Bilibili, kept practicing my programming ability and got familiar with the code.

 # IoT weekly report 5

 [2020-09-29] Continued reading the third chapter of reference book.
 Have got to 3.6.1 'Processes:Adaptive and Event-Driven Processes.'